Barry Slotnick: Career

 Originally an appellate attorney, Slotnick eventually began doing high-profile criminal cases that garnered national media attention.
 In his early 30s, Slotnick defended Mafia boss Joe Colombo in front of the United States Supreme Court and won.
 Ultimately, the New York Court of Appeals declared New York's contempt statute unconstitutional.
 He would later be a lead counsel in the first John Gotti trial, which resulted in an acquittal for Gotti and his associates.

-Slotnick has also represented former Democratic Congressman Mario Biaggi, as well as Vyacheslav Kirillovich Ivankov, who was accused by the United States Department of Justice of being a major boss of the Russian mafia.
+Slotnick also represented former Democratic Congressman Mario Biaggi, as well as Vyacheslav Kirillovich Ivankov, who was accused by the United States Department of Justice of being a major boss of the Russian mafia.
 He then represented casino magnate Steve Wynn, Panamanian dictator Manuel Noriega, and Rabbi Meir Kahane.
 He also handled the divorce proceedings on behalf of actor Anthony Quinn and of June Gumbel—wife of television personality Bryant Gumbel.
 Slotnick also represented Tim Richmond during his attempted comeback in 1988, when NASCAR suspended Richmond for testing positive for banned substances.

 In 2004, Slotnick worked with his son Stuart to defend retired Army Captain Jay Ferriola pro-bono.
 Ferriola had been ordered to redeploy to Iraq after completing eight years of service, and then sued the Army on the grounds that they violated his due process rights.
 The Department of Defense later allowed Ferriola to retire from the Army.
 The case was the first to challenge the Army's stop-loss policy, which had affected tens of thousands of soldiers since the start of the Iraq War.
 Slotnick then successfully tried four similar cases.

 With his son, Stuart, Slotnick also obtained a settlement for publicly traded company Sportingbet with the U.S. Government's Department of Justice for $30 million and a non-prosecution agreement.
 This amount was a quarter of what competing site PartyGaming paid in a similar lawsuit.
 Pursuant to the non prosecution agreement, Sportingbet will not be indicted for their criminal acts in the United States.

 During 2005, he merged Slotnick Shapiro & Crocker with Buchanan Ingersoll & Rooney, with which he is currently a partner and shareholder.

-Slotnick has been a member of the New York Governor's Judicial Selection Committee, Chairman of the New York State Bar Association's Committee on Capital Crimes, and a former Special Deputy Attorney General.
+Slotnick was a member of the New York Governor's Judicial Selection Committee, Chairman of the New York State Bar Association's Committee on Capital Crimes, and a former Special Deputy Attorney General.

 Personal life

 Slotnick is married to Donna Slotnick and has four children, one of whom is attorney Stuart Slotnick, best known for defending the company American Apparel.

-He once had a 12-year winning streak, and has said that his favorite client was Winnie the Pooh, whom he represents adverse to Disneyland.
+He once had a 12-year winning streak, and had said that his favorite client was Winnie the Pooh, whom he represented adverse to Disneyland.
 He received the American Lawyer's AMMY Award as the best defense lawyer in America, was named to the New York Super Lawyer List during 2006, 2007, and 2009, and was included in the American Trial Lawyers Association Top 100 Trial Lawyers of 2009.